 Is he happy or sad, rich or poor?

 What was he doing at the time of painting the artwork?

 Listen how the story unfolds and accept their opinions as correct.
 Their answers will often give you a glimpse of what they’re thinking themselves and bring out their own memories.
 Trying New, Creative Approaches When Treating Dementia These creative approaches are best when the home caregiver is supportive, spontaneous, and fun.
 Valuable moments and cherished memories will sprout from creative treatment and will make it easier for both the person who has dementia and the caregiver.
-If you need any assistance employing creative approaches into your daily routine, contact Alegre Home Care for ideas and actionable tips.
+If you need any assistance employing creative approaches into your daily routine or other help with home care assistance in Modesto or the nearby areas, contact Alegre Home Care for ideas and actionable tips.